Loan approval difficulties

 Dear Disgruntled,

-As far as getting the short sale extended, that is not your real estate agent’s fault.
-The short sale lender communicates with the seller, the seller’s Realtor and escrow.
-They will not communicate with the buyer or their real estate agent.
+As for extending the short sale, your real estate agent was not responsible for that process.
+The short sale lender communicates with the seller, the seller’s Realtor, and the escrow.
+The lender does not communicate directly with buyers or their agents.

-I suggest that you apply with a new lender (likely the one your real estate agent recommend).
-Once you resolve your credit issues and a obtain a preapproval letter you are ready to once again embark on your home buying journey.
+I recommend applying with a new lender, preferably one recommended by your real estate agent.
+Once you resolve the credit issues and obtain a preapproval letter, you can confidently resume your home-buying journey.

 Related Post: Frustrated Buyer